tads-working-group/tads3-launcher/README.md

 play regular HTML TADS game files, so you'd have to figure it out by trial and error.

-TADS 3 Launcher solves this problem by checking the plain-text symbols in the binary game file it is provided for whether it includes the Web UI network library or not.
-If it is a Web UI game, it uses the correct Web UI-enabled runner (either t3run or frobTADS depending on your platform) behind the scenes to run the game server, and provides you with an inline webview to the Web UI game, thus appearing like a normal self-contained interpreter.
+TADS 3 Launcher solves this problem by automatically checking whether the binary game file opened by the player includes the telltale plain-text symbols used by Web UI games or not.
+If it does, then it can safely be assumed that this game file is a Web UI game, so the launcher uses the correct Web UI-enabled runner (either t3run or frobTADS depending on your platform) behind the scenes to run the game server, and provides you with an inline webview to the Web UI game, thus appearing like a normal self-contained interpreter.
 If it is *not* a Web UI game, but a regular HTML TADS or text-only TADS game, it launches QTADS under the hood and embeds the QTADS window as a frameless widget, so that this also gives the appearance of being perfectly self contained.